bkirwi/decline/doc/src/main/tut/usage.md

 # Using Decline

-Welcome to the User's Guide!
+Welcome to `decline`!
-Here, we'll run through all of `decline`'s major features, and look at how they fit together.
+Here, we'll run through all of `decline`'s major features and look at how they fit together.

 `decline` is packaged under `com.monovore.decline`, so let's pull that in: